From Chalkboards to VR: How Tech Revolutionized Air Traffic Controller Training

 The Simulation Revolution: Taking Training to New Heights

 The invention of radar and advancements in computer technology ushered in a new era of ATC training.
-Sophisticated simulators were developed, mimicking real-world control towers and airspace scenarios.
+There are sophisticated simulators which mimicks real-world control towers and airspace scenarios.
 Trainees could now practice handling air traffic in a safe, controlled environment, making mistakes without jeopardizing actual flights.

 The Future is 3D: Virtual Reality Enters the ATC Training Room